projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

   - APICID/LDR read
   - ICR write

-Generally, we don't want to see any VM exits occur during the critical section of the RT task.
+Generally, we don't want to see any ``vmexit`` occur during the critical section of the RT task.

-The methodology of VM exits analysis is very simple.
+The methodology of ``vmexit`` analysis is very simple.
 First, we clearly identify the **critical section** of the RT task.
-The critical section is the duration of time where we do not want to see any VM exits occur.
+The critical section is the duration of time where we do not want to see any ``vmexit`` occur.
 Different RT tasks use different critical sections.
-This document uses the cyclictest as an example of how to do VM exits analysis.
+This document uses the cyclictest benchmark as an example of how to do ``vmexit`` analysis.

 The critical sections
 =====================